 So, in 2008 we packed up our house and packed our bags and set out to live, for as long as seems right, in Bangladesh.
-Three years on and we haven’t regretted a moment of it.
-Despite the heat, despite the poverty and the awful situations we see here, despite the difficult political situation and corruption which seems to be everywhere, we have never felt so welcomed by a wonderful people or been so happy and in our lives.
-This country gives us far more than we could give back and we’re proud to be here.
+We never regretted a moment of it.
+Despite the heat, despite the poverty and despite the awful situations we see here, despite the difficult political situation and corruption which seems to be everywhere, we have never felt so welcomed by a wonderful people or been so happy and in our lives.
+This country gave us far more than we could give back and we were proud to be there.

 Right at the end of 2013 we were returned to England and settled back into our British life there.
 However, we continue to visit Bangladesh regularly and have never given up our ties and responsibilities there.
 Thanks to the wonders of the internet we continue to be an active part of the culture and life there.
 We really do live in two worlds!